branquanne/branquanne/README.md

 Welcome to my GitHub repository!
-I'm a 23-year-old Information Technology student at The Royal Institute of Technology (KTH) with a passion for gaming, training, and Formula 1.
+I'm a 23-year-old student at The Royal Institute of Technology (KTH) with a passion for gaming, training, and Formula 1.
 This repository showcases my coding journey, including projects and coursework in C, Java, Assembly, Python, and JavaScript.

 **Skills**
 Programming Languages: C, Java, Assembly, Python, JavaScript